Closing the Deal

 PointDrive is a mobile sales tool that allows organizations to package and deliver content to prospective clients and gain insights through the entire sales process.

-Role: User Experience Design Lead
+Role: User Experience Research & Design Lead

 PointDrive was acquired by LinkedIn in July of 2016 and is now part of LinkedIn Sales Navigator